Itential Frequently Asked Questions

 Does Itential have developer reference, documentation, and community support available?

-All of this is available online at Itential’s Developer Hub, located here.
+All of this is available online at Itential’s Documentation, located here.

-Yes, complete job management is available for any automation that is run, which includes stopping, pausing, and cancelling jobs.
+Yes, complete job management is available for any workflow that is run, which includes stopping, pausing, and cancelling jobs.

 Can we onboard our existing Ansible inventory into Itential?